Running Software in a chroot

 May 19, 2026

 The chroot utility runs a process with the given directory set as the root / directory of its filesystem.
-There are many use cases for such a tool, e.g. to mess with a different Linux system without booting it, to run glibc software on a musl-based host, or to test examples on a fresh system.
+There are many use cases for such a tool, e.g. to mess around in a Linux system without booting it, to run glibc software on a musl-based host, or to test examples in a fresh sandbox.

 This article will not dwell on security concerns: we’ll assume the software we run is not adversiarial.
 If secure sandboxing is your primary interest, then further measures beyond chroot are necessary to set up a true container, e.g. namespaces and cgroups (see this blog).
 Containerization software such as Docker automatically manages all these aspects for you.